-During the year, there is no material change in the following rations
+During the year, there is no material change in the following rations.
+Kindly refer to the note 50 of the financial statements for detailed ratio analysis.

 - Debtors Turnover

 - Interest Coverage Ratio

 - Current Ratio

 - Inventory Turnover Ratio

 - Debt Equity Ratio

 - Operating Profit Margin

 - Net Profit Margin